Breakfast cereal AKA ‘GD kryptonite‘!

 The best-tolerated breakfasts are high in protein.
-As many ladies struggle with increased insulin resistance in the mornings, breakfast has to be adapted so that it contains only small amounts of complex starchy unrefined carbs, or they breakfast has to split in two i.e. one piece of toast is eaten, wait for an hour and test levels and then a second piece of toast can be eaten (paired with protein and good natural fats of course).
+As many ladies struggle with increased insulin resistance in the mornings, breakfast has to be adapted so that it contains only small amounts of complex starchy unrefined carbs, or the breakfast has to be split in two i.e. one piece of toast is eaten, wait for an hour and test levels and then a second piece of toast can be eaten (paired with protein and good natural fats of course).
 This makes the carbs easier for the body to process, eating little and often and not requiring as much insulin to process the sugars.
 In some cases, the starchy carbs have to be removed from breakfast completely.

-The more protein added into breakfast is extremely beneficial, albeit inconvenient for some.
+The more protein and natural fat added into breakfast is extremely beneficial, albeit inconvenient for some.
 Planning breakfasts and preparing them the day or night before may be necessary if you do not have time to cook breakfasts in the morning.

 Boring breakfasts… “how do you like your eggs in the morning?”